Azure/ResourceModules/docs/wiki/Known issues.md

 ## Microsoft.Network/vpnSites

-The module has a dependency on a pre-existing Virtual WAN which we don't have deployed using the dependency pipeline for cost reasons.
+The module has a dependency on a pre-existing Virtual WAN which we don't have deployed using the dependencies pipeline for cost reasons.

 ## Microsoft.Network/connections